ovska/FlameCsv/docs/docs/architecture.md

 While in theory the data could be copied in-place by unsafely converting a @"System.ReadOnlySpan`1" to @"System.Span`1" for example, the library chooses to respect the read-only contract of the types, and copies the unescaped field into a pooled buffer.
 Quoted fields that do not require copying are simply sliced, e.g., `"Bond, James"` only requires trimming the opening and closing quote.
+A stack-allocated buffer is used for fields under 256 bytes, so it's likely you'll never see an allocation caused by unescaping.

 ### Read-ahead